Blood Secret

 Blood Secret is a young adult novel by Kathryn Lasky.

 Plot summary

 Fourteen-year-old Jerry Luna refuses to speak after her mother's disappearance.
-Living at her great-great-aunt Constanza's house, she discovers a trunk and is transported into the lives of her Jewish ancestors living in Spain in the years before the Spanish Inquisition and in Spanish America.
+Living at her great-great-aunt Constanza's house, she discovers a trunk and is transported into the lives of her Jewish ancestors living in Spain in the years before the Spanish Inquisition and later in Spanish America.